AbuJobayer/SeleniumProtractor/README.md

 ## Distribute the Report:
 1. zip both allure-report and allure-results.
 2. Unzip both and open index.html from './allure-report' in Firefox Browser.

+Note: Please do not use my code as your own :-)